Northern Burgundy E-Bike & Boat

 Day 7: Auxerre, 18 or 26 mi.
 (30 or 42 km)

-The first day of your tour begins with embarkation and check-in at 2 p.m.
-After a warm welcome by the captain, crew and tour leader, you’ll be fitted with a bike for the tour.
-Dinner will be served onboard, after which you can enjoy a moonlit stroll through Moret-sur-Loing, a charming medieval fortified town, situated on the banks of the Loing, where the painter Sisley found inspiration for his beautiful impressionist paintings.Day 2: Moret – Montereau – Pont sur Yonne, 21 or 24 mi.
-(33 or 40 km)
+Your tour begins with embarkation and check-in at 2 pm.
+After a warm welcome from the captain, crew, and tour leader, you’ll be fitted with your bicycle.
+Dinner is served on board.
+Later, enjoy an evening stroll through Moret-sur-Loing, a fortified medieval town on the Loing River and a place that inspired the impressionist painter Alfred Sisley.Day 2: Moret – Montereau – Pont-sur-Yonne, 21 or 24 mi.
+(37 or 41 km)

-The final day of this memorable trip begins with a farewell breakfast onboard after which disembarkation continues until 9:30 am.Looking for a different flavor?
-Check out our entire list of bike and boat tours or view all our featured bike trips, news, and specials.
+Enjoy a final breakfast on board.
+Disembarkation continues until 9:30 am.Looking for a different flavor?
+Check out our entire list of tours & trips, news, & specials.

 Boats & Bikes